Tips for opening massive point clouds

 Advanced users can further accelerate octree generation by splitting their source files into meaningful parts.

 Generating multiple octrees from smaller point cloud files is faster than generating an octree from a large file.
 When exporting point clouds from a third-party point cloud processing software, we recommend splitting large point clouds meaningfully into smaller files with minimal overlap (e.g., individual floors of a building).
-Be mindful that color smoothing only applies to individual octrees, so the overlap of two octrees may be visible.
+Create and assign the same material to each octree for optimized rendering quality.

 Learn more about opening multiple point clouds.